Mark-McKay-Student/Celestial/README.md

   - Do any need to be _global_ variables?
   - Does your OOP involve _inheritance_?
   - Are you over-complicating your data structure? (don't do that)
-- Are you using a canvas or other HTML elements?
+- Are you using a canvas ([p5js](https://www.p5js.org)) or other HTML elements?
 - Do you need event listeners?
   - What are the listeners?
-    - If keys or mouse, what information do you need like keyCodes or mouse buttons?
+    - If keys or mouse, what information do you need like key codes or mouse buttons?
   - What function(s) will those listeners be calling?
 - What is the functional structure of the program?
   - What helper functions do you think you'll need?

-Inside the [Planning](#Planning) folder, upload a text file or image of your planning and pseudocode.
+Inside the [Step_3](Step_3) folder, upload a text file or image of your planning and pseudocode.
 Try to work in an organized fashion so you can read your own work!

-(It is ok if your code structure changes - especially your data structurer or major algorithms, this is all part of the planning.)
+(It is **ok** if your code structure changes - especially your data structurer or major algorithms, this is all part of the planning.)

 ### Step 4: Code, code, code
 If you planned the GUI and the code structure properly, the coding should be easier at this point.
 - Create the basic GUI. **Don't worry about colours, fonts, design** - don't even worry about specific photos (you can replace them later).
 Give your elements meaningful IDs and create a layout that mimics your storyboards.
   - Have you noticed changes you'll need to make?
 That's ok, make them!
 - I cannot stress enough how important it is to avoid making it _look good_ at this point. **Get it working first!**
-- Connect your HTML to the JavaScript file.
 - Enable the event listeners and make sure they work.
-  - Create the data structure you decided upon.
+- Create the data structure you planned.
-- Write the functions one-by-one, testing as necessary.
+- Write the functions one-by-one, **testing as necessary**.
 - Keep notes on changes you foresee or extra functions and algorithms you did not realize you would need during your planning stages. (_Do not change your storyboards or pseudocode for these adjustments_)
 - Test, test, test...
 - **COMMENT YOUR CODE AS YOU GO!**